Analyzing the Surprising Variability in Word Embedding Stability Across Languages: Calculating Stability in Many Languages

-Stability measures how making changes to the input data or algorithm affects embeddings.
-We expect some changes to cause instability, such as changing the embedding size by a factor of ten or greater.
-For other variations, instability is surprising, such as changing the random seed for the algorithm.
-Deciding what variation to introduce has an effect on the stability that is measured.
+Stability measures how changes to the input data or training algorithm affect the resulting embeddings.
+Sometimes we make changes with the goal of shifting the embeddings, such as increasing the context window size to try to get embeddings that capture semantics more than syntax.
+In other cases, we would hope a change would not substantially change embeddings, such as changing the random seed for the algorithm.
 For our experiments, we consider a previously unstudied source of instability: different data samples from the same distribution.
+This is a case where we hope embeddings remain stable, given a sufficiently large sample.

-One way to generate data samples is to downsample (with or without replacement) an existing corpus to create multiple smaller corpora.
-Then, stability can be measured across these downsamples.
-Here, we consider whether studying stability across downsamples produces consistent results that we can compare across languages.
-This is a subtle methodological choice that if wrong, could lead to incorrect conclusions.
+We generate data samples by downsampling a corpus to create multiple smaller corpora; we then measure stability across these downsamples.
+The choice of sampling with or without replacement, and the size of the sample are subtle methodological choices.
+In this section, we consider whether stability across downsamples produces consistent results that we can compare across languages.

+First, we consider downsampling with replacement, shown in Figure~\ref{fig:wikipedia_with_replacement}.
+We use data drawn from an English Wikipedia corpus of 5,269,686 sentences (denoted ``Large English Wikipedia").\footnote{This data was used in \citet{tsvetkov-etal-2016-learning} and is available by contacting the authors of that paper.} We randomly sample five sets of 500,000 sentences multiple times, controlling the amount of overlap between downsamples (from 10\% to 60\% shared across all five samples).
+For a specific overlap amount X\%, X\% of 500,000 sentences is randomly sampled and included in all of the five downsamples.
+The remaining (100-X)\% sentences are randomly sampled for each downsample.

-First, we consider downsampling with replacement.
-We sample five sets of 500,000 sentences multiple times, controlling the amount of overlap between downsamples (from 10\% to 60\%).\footnote{Data drawn from an English Wikipedia corpus of 5,269,686 sentences (denoted ``Large English Wikipedia").} Stability is calculated using GloVe embeddings and the words that occur in every downsample for every overlap percentage.
-Figure~\ref{fig:wikipedia_with_replacement} shows the results.
-While stability trends are similar for different overlap amounts, we see stability is consistently higher as the overlap amount increases.
-Using this method for multiple corpora of different sizes would mean that stability on the downsampled corpora could not be reliably compared, because the overlap amount would vary depending on the size of the original corpus.
-In our case, the Bible corpus is substantially smaller than the Wikipedia corpus, so if we used this downsampling method, we would not be able to accurately compare stability between the Bible and Wikipedia.
-For this reason, we do not use downsampling with replacement in our experiments.
+Stability is calculated using GloVe embeddings and the words that occur in every downsample for every overlap percentage.
+In Figure~\ref{fig:wikipedia_with_replacement}, we group stability into buckets of size 5\% (i.e., 0-5\%, 5-10\%, etc).
+This allows us to see patterns in stability that are not visible from a single statistic, such as the overall average.
+We see that while stability trends are similar for different overlap amounts, stability is consistently higher as the overlap amount increases.
+This means that if we use downsampling with replacement, we cannot reliably compare stability across multiple corpora of varying sizes (e.g., Wikipedia and the much smaller Bible corpus).
+The overlap amount would change depending on the size of the corpus, changing our stability measurement.